tneumueller/bananacake/SPECS.md

 #### Members

-Classes can also have members, e.g.
+Classes can have members, e.g.
 ```
 public class Test {
     public int a;